CarsonJM/HoffLab_MGX2/HoffLab_instructions.md

 ## 6. Run the following command to deploy the HoffLab_MGX workflow in the specified directory

-`snakedeploy deploy-workflow https://github.com/CarsonJM/HoffLab_MGX.git . --branch master`
+`snakedeploy deploy-workflow https://github.com/CarsonJM/HoffLab_MGX.git . --tag v0.1-beta`

 *You should see 'config' and 'workflow' directories now*